-The Renal and Pancreas Transplant Program is overseen by the Program Director and consists of Board Certified Nephrologists and Board Certified Surgeons who specialize in transplantation and participate actively in the clinical activities of the Transplant Program.
-The Transplant Physicians cover all areas of transplant patient care including pre-transplant, in-patient services, post- transplant clinic, transplant short stay unit, transplant research and emergency room care/admissions.
+The Renal and Pancreas Transplant Division is covered by a Transplant Physician Service which consists of Board Certified Nephrologists and Board Certified Surgeons who specialize in transplantation and participate actively in the clinical activities of the Division.
+The Transplant Physician Service is selected and overseen by the Chief of the Transplant Division, based on qualifications, experience, and the needs of the Transplant Division.
+The Transplant Physician Service covers all areas of transplant patient care including pre-transplant, inpatient services, post-transplant clinic, transplant research and emergency department care/admissions.

-The Transplant Physician Service also provides on-call coverage after hours for the program.
-Coverage consists of a transplant surgeon and a transplant physician available 365 days a year, 24 hours a day, and 7 days a week.
-All post-transplant patients will have access to routine care during normal business hours and will have access to urgent care 24 hours a day, 7 days a week.
+The Transplant Physician Service also provides on-call coverage after hours for the Division.
+Coverage consists of a transplant surgeon and a transplant physician available 365 days a year, 24 hours a day, 7 days a week.
+All post transplant patients will have access to routine care during normal business hours and will have access to urgent care 24 hours a day, 7 days a week.
+Additionally, the Chief of Transplant is available to provide back-up coverage and consultation to both the Transplant Physician Service and to Transplant Coordinators who are on-call for organ allocation issues.

-All patients who are associated with the Transplant Program (evaluation patients, active UNOS wait list patients and post-transplant patients) will be notified in writing, by the

-Program Director or his designee, of any circumstance which would impact their ability to receive a transplant or subsequent care at this center.
-Such circumstances may include, but are not limited to, loss of Medicare certification, notification by UNOS of an adverse action imposed upon the program, unavailability of a transplant surgeon, or a disaster situation requiring transfer of patients due to the program's temporary or permanent closing.
+All patients who are associated with the Transplant Program (evaluation patients, active UNOS wait list patients and post-transplant patients) will be notified in writing, by the Chief of the Transplant Division or his designee, of any circumstance which would impact their ability to receive a transplant or subsequent care at this center.
+Such circumstances may include, but are not limited to, loss of Medicare certification, notification by UNOS of an adverse action imposed upon the center, unavailability of a transplant surgeon, or a disaster situation requiring transfer of patients due to the center's temporary or permanent closing.
 In the event of a disaster, written notification may be delayed due to the effects of the disaster.
-In this event, patients are instructed to contact the UNOS Patient Services line for immediate assistance at 1-888-894-6361.
+In this event, patients are instructed to contact the UNOS Patient Services line for immediate assistance at 1.888.894.6361.